This article originally appeared in the January 2023 edition of Quorum.

 Items discarded on common areas.
 Examples of this include the knickknack-filled suitcase left on the sidewalk, or the rusty onewheeled bicycle abandoned in the wooded area behind the cul-desac.
 In these cases, the association may proceed with enforcement action against the owner, if known, after following the required due process procedures.
 If the owner is unknown, then the association may notify the community that it will remove the items and store them for a period before permanently discarding them if their owner does not claim them within that timeframe.

-Read the full in the January 2023 edition of Quorum
+Read the full article in the January 2023 edition of Quorum